maryash/maryash.github.io/135/labs/lab_09.md

 Coord3D vel = {5, -3, 1}; // x, y, z components of the velocity
 ```

-When moving at constant velocity $$v$$, the object's new position after the elapsed time `dt` can be computed as
+When moving at constant velocity `vel` , the object's new position after the elapsed time `dt` can be computed as
 ```
 x' = x + vel.x * dt;